webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 1. Uniforms

    Uniforms are values that are the same for each iteration of the shader.
 Think of them as constant global variables.
-You can set them before a shader is run but while the shader is being used they remain constant, or to put it another way, they remain *uniform*.
+You can set them before a shader is run but, while the shader is being used, they remain constant, or to put it another way, they remain *uniform*.

    Let's change `draw` to pass uniforms to a shader.
 To do this we'll